-In conclusion, the results from the overall surveys (Portuguese authorities and Bayer) during the 2022 season show a high level of refuge compliance due to the growers' high awareness on refuge compliance and the continued efforts on grower education.
-Regardless, the message on the importance of refuge implementation was repeated in the 2022 cultivation season to Spanish and Portuguese farmers growing MON 810.
+In conclusion, the results from the overall surveys (Portuguese authorities and Bayer) during the 2023 season show a high level of refuge compliance due to the growers' high awareness on refuge compliance and the continued efforts on grower education.
+Regardless, the message on the importance of refuge implementation was repeated in the 2023 cultivation season to Spanish and Portuguese farmers growing MON 810.
 It is important to continue reminding the farmers on the necessity to implement refuges and align them with responsible use of the technology.

 Integrated Pest Management (IPM) is mandatory in EU countries as enforced by the Sustainable Use Directive 2009/128/EC and its transposition to member states' regulations (e.g. Real Decreto 1311/2012 in Spain).
-Implementation of good agricultural practices including refuge compliance is prescribed in the guidance documents for IPM.
-Bayer continues also encouraging authorities to enforce the adoption of refuges in the MON 810 cultivating countries.
-It is recommended that refuge planting be integrated as a requirement for direct payments under the Common Agricultural Policy or other national rules.
-Compliant farmers would be encouraged to continue implementing refuges, whereas those farmers reluctant to be compliant could be subjected to reductions or exclusions from direct support schemes.
+Implementation of good agricultural practices including refuge compliance is prescribed in the guidance documents for IPM27.
+Bayer continues also encouraging authorities to enforce the adoption of refuges in the MON 810 cultivating fitosanitarios/guias-gestion-plagas/cultivos-herbaceos/default.aspx (Accessed on 30 July 2024).